 Consequences: Parent/guardian contacted.
-Long-term suspension or expulsion recommended.
+Suspension or expulsion recommended.
 Possible prosecution by legal authorities.
+ASE campus has a zero tolerance policy for use of alcohol, narcotics, illegal drugs, marijuana, and/or prohibited substances.

 5.5.18 Extortion

 The act of a person who blackmails or otherwise threatens another student for the payment of money of any sum or other consideration.